smikhalevski/doubter/README.md

 <dt><code>meta</code></dt>
 <dd>

 The optional metadata associated with the issue.
-Refer to [Metadata](#metadata) section for more details.
+Refer to [Annotations and metadata](#annotations-and-metadata) section for more details.

 </dd>
 </dl>